Eden is now CLOSED until Summer 2024

 No other jewelry maker is authorized to manufacture or sell the Cape Cod Screwball® bracelet!
-Please don’t be fooled by imitations.
-Beyond the ethical considerations they are often of questionable quality, fit and over-priced.
-To prove authenticity we now have an Eden® tag on all our Cape Cod Screwball® bracelets.
-(Previous customers can purchase one for a nominal fee providing they have with them one of our originals.)
+Beyond the ethical considerations they are sometimes of questionable quality, fit and over-priced.
+To prove authenticity items are stamped Eden®.
+Our shop is the only place which designs, makes and sells authentic Eden Jewelry.

 Eve Carey (1920 – 2005)

 Eve (Nathanson) Carey was born to Jeannette (Rosefield) Nathanson and (Joseph) George Nathanson in 1920 in Providence, Rhode Island.
 She graduated from the Rhode Island School of Design in 1943, studying at the Arts Students League in New York City under the Japanese painter Kuniyoshi.
 She continued her study in Provincetown, MA, where she worked as a jeweler and shared a storefront with the well-known artist Peter Hunt.